-The court may order (i) the delivery up or destruction of infringing goods, and/or (ii) appropriate measures for the dissemination and publication of the judgment, at the expense of the infringer (in compliance with the UK's obligations under the Enforcement Directive 2004/48/EC), and/or (iii) an award of costs.
+The court may order (i) the delivery up or destruction of infringing goods, (ii) appropriate measures for the dissemination and publication of the judgment, at the expense of the infringer (in compliance with the UK's obligations under the Enforcement Directive 2004/48/EC), and/or (iii) an award of costs.

-In a case where validity was not in issue, the English court granted declarations of non-infringement in respect of the foreign counterparts of a UK European patent, a decision which has been upheld by the Court of Appeal.
+In a case where validity was not in issue, the English court granted declarations of non-infringement in respect of the foreign counterparts of a UK European patent under its inherent jurisdiction.
+The decision was upheld by the Court of Appeal (Actavis v Lilly [2013]).
 In most cases, however, where validity is raised as a counterclaim, there can be no cross-border relief in relation to a European patent because the other countries designated have exclusive jurisdiction over patent validity.

 In a much-anticipated decision, the Supreme Court held in Unwired Planet v Huawei [2020] that the court can settle the terms of a Fair, Reasonable and Non-Discriminatory (FRAND) licence on a global basis where a UK patent was found to have been infringed.
-The determination of such a licence is part of the defence to the claim for an injunction to the UK patent and therefore the UK court is the proper forum.
+The determination of such a licence is part of the defence to the claim for an injunction to the UK patent, and therefore the UK court is considered to be the proper forum.

 1.27 How common is settlement of infringement proceedings prior to trial?